smartyshaman/blog/index.md

 ---
 ## Hello, I'm Anant.

-### I make videos, teach filmmaking, and occasionally pretend to be productive.
+### I make videos, teach filmmaking, and pretend to be productive.

 Based in Singapore, where it’s either blazing hot or pouring rain - sometimes both at the same time.